l3aconator/accessibility-scouts-camp/pages/03.sound/screen-readers/default.md

 ### Scout Review

 * Practice your ARIA tags
-* Make sure you understand the code that is happening with the examples and why the experience is better from a visual and audio standpoint
 * Test, test, and test with different screen readers to see if you can get around the site and that the tab order is working correctly.
-Make sure you content makes sense when read out loud
+Make sure you content makes sense when read <br />out loud
-* Make sure your form inputs can handle dictation software and when errors occur that the user can understand what went wrong
+* Make sure your form inputs can handle dictation software and when errors occur that the user can understand what <br />went wrong
 </div>
 </section>